suryansh5000/suryansh5000/README.md

 💻 **Aspiring Data Analyst | SQL | Python | Excel | Power BI**

-I'm passionate about turning data into actionable insights.
-I enjoy exploring data, visualizing trends, and building analytical solutions that solve real-world problems.
+I’m curious about data and love figuring out what it can tell us.
+I enjoy spotting trends, creating visuals, and turning findings into practical solutions.

 ---